What Are Death Records in Alaska?

 How to Expunge Death Records in Alaska

 Expungement is a legal term that describes the permanent deletion of part or all of a record.
 It most usually applies to criminal records.
-Alaska does not allow the expunction of death records.
+Alaska does not allow the execution of death records.
 It does allow the correction of these vital records but makes no provisions for legally removing any part of the details contained in certified death certificates.

 How to Seal Death Records in Alaska